 HE Travel has been rafting the Grand Canyon for 40 years.
-In fact the first gay tour ever offered was a Grand Canyon rafting trip that our founder Hanns Ebensten organized in 1973.
-We are currently the only gay tour operator running annual trips down the Canyon, and we run about 8 all-gay boats each year including a lesbian boat, several for men only, and occasionally an all-welcome trip on which our gay travelers can invite their straight family and friends!
+In fact, the first gay tour ever offered was a Grand Canyon rafting trip that our founder Hanns Ebensten organized in 1973.
+We are currently the only gay tour operator running annual trips down the Canyon, and we run about 5 all-gay boats each year including an occasional lesbian boat(always clearly marked), several for men only, and occasionally an all-welcome trip on which our gay travelers can invite their straight family and friends!

 The new potential pre-tour activity?
 How about a helicopter tour of the Grand Canyon followed by a wild ATV ride in Bootleg Canyon.
 I’ve never ridden in a helicopter before, so I really didn’t know what to expect.
 Since I was the potential “buyer” they gave me the front seat.
 Have any of you been in a helicopter before?
 If not, I highly recommend it.
 It was AMAZING!!!
 No runways, just a quick upward rise, quickly moving forward at 200 miles per hour while flying low over the magnificent terrain.
 After you finish picking your stomach up off the floor and placing it back into your abdomen, this becomes one of the most thrilling experiences you can ever have.
 Thank you Leonardo Di Caprio for inventing the helicopter.
 (Or was that just in a movie I saw ….)